nd1012/Stream-Serializer-Extensions/src/Stream-Serializer-Extensions Docs/index.md

 - `FromVersion`: First object version which includes the property (optional)
 - `Version`: Last object version which includes the property (optional)

+You can set some details for the deserializer methods using these properties:

+- `OptionsType`: Individual serializer options type to use
+- `KeyOptionsType`: Individual key serializer options type to use
+- `ValueOptionsType`: Individual value serializer options type to use
+- `MinLen`: Minimum length
+- `Maxlen`: Maximum length

+The attribute type can be extended, methods are virtual.

+#### Stream factory

+If you use the attribute on a `Stream` property, you can define a stream factory using the `StreamFactoryType` and `StreamFactoryMethod`, or you set a `StreamFactory_Delegate` to the `StreamFactory` property (using reflections).

+You can use the `StreamSerializerAttribute.MemoryStreamFactory` method as memory stream factory.

+#### Serializer options factory

+For automatic object deserialization the deserializer will try to get an `ISerializerOptions` object, which is being used to provide deserialization details to the deserializer method.
+You may define a serializer options factory using the `SerializerOptionsFactoryType` and `SerializerOptionsFactoryMethod` properties, or you set the serializer options to the `SerializerOptions` property (using reflections).

+The same applies to

+- `KeySerializerOptions`: Used by deserializer methods which deserialize a dictionary, for example
+- `ValueSerializerOptions`: Used by deserializer methods which deserialize a dictionary, array or list, for example

+The `OptionsType`, `KeyOptionsType` and `ValueOptionsType` properties are used when no factory method was defined.
+Those types need to implement a constructor which takes a `PropertyInfo?` and a `StreamSerializerAttribute?` parameter.

+### Automatic serializable objects

+You can extend from the `(Disposable)AutoStreamSerializerBase` type, if you fully implement serialization using the `StreamSerializerAttribute` for the final type and its properties, and match these pre-requirements:

+1. The `StreamSerializerAttribute` of the final type requires an object version number in the `Version` property
+2. The stream serializer mode can't be `Auto`

+The auto stream serializer fully relies on a correct use of the `StreamSerializerAttribute` and object versioning.
+The stream serializer mode `OptIn` might be the most simple choice.

 ### Extending the `StreamSerializer`